A casual affair with a student engenders inexplicable difficulties

-Darkness had fallen and the red glow of my paper lantern was taking over.
-Jingfang had clearly not come to my office for business but was hanging out.
+As darkness fell the lantern’s glow opened up like naked legs.
+Jingfang had clearly not come to my office for business.
+She was hanging out.
 Usually they don’t start stopping by till later in the semester, after enough time to size me up in class, but it was only the third week.
-Okay, I mused, let’s draw her out a bit.
+Okay, let’s draw her out a bit.
 “I gotta go.
 How about lunch tomorrow at the Friendship Hotel?”

-The Friendship Hotel was where the Chinese Government first housed its enemies, namely foreigners, who were needed in China for their technical expertise in the early decades after 1949.
-The Soviets helped build the massive hotel complex.
-After the opening up in the 1980s, foreigners in Beijing grew too numerous to confine to one place and were allowed to settle in designated compounds elsewhere in the city, and in the case of teachers, on campuses in foreign guesthouses.
-Meanwhile the Friendship Hotel turned over most of its space to foreign tourists, while a few businesses and schools, including mine, rented space to house us in the Park of Elegance, the remaining compound for us “Foreign Experts.”
+The famous Friendship Hotel was where the Chinese Government first housed its enemies, namely foreigners, who were needed for their technical know-how in the early decades after 1949.
+The Soviets helped build the massive complex.
+After the Opening Up in the 1980s, foreigners in Beijing grew too numerous to confine to one place and were allowed to settle in designated compounds elsewhere in the city, and in the case of teachers, on campuses in foreign guesthouses.
+Meanwhile the Friendship Hotel turned over most of its space to tourists, while a few businesses and schools, including mine, housed us in the Park of Elegance, the remaining compound for us “Foreign Experts.”

 “To my place, of course.”

 We detoured on the way to a shop in the huge building selling liquor.
 I picked out a bottle of Chinese vodka; it’s hard to screw up vodka and Chinese vodka was actually not that bad.
 Winking at her, I said, “We can have a drink.”